actfree/freerbeing/content/en/post/patanjali-yoga-sutras/index.md

 ---
 title: "Patañjali's Yoga Sutras"
-subtitle: "Patanjali defines yoga, what it is for, what it does and what principles are required to practice it"
+subtitle: "Patañjali defines yoga, what it is for, what it does and what principles are required to practice it"
 summary: "It is the original self-help manual"
 authors: []
-tags: ["yoga sutras", "Patanjali"]
+tags: ["yoga sutras", "Patañjali"]
 categories: []
 date: 2021-09-09T17:33:35+01:00
 lastmod: 2021-09-09T17:33:35+01:00